Credit for prior learning

 Before you apply for CPL, there are a few things to remember:

-- You must already be registered as an ICAEW CFAB student.
+- You must already be registered as a student with us.

 - You will need to check that you are eligible to apply for credit.
 Our CPL directory lists all the qualifications available for credit, enter your academic institution or qualification to see if it's listed.

-- If your employer is contributing to the cost of your studies, check with them before you apply for CPL.
+- If you are in a training agreement and your employer is contributing to the cost of your studies, check with them before you apply for CPL.
 Your employer may prefer you to sit the exams to ensure you have the most up to date knowledge.

 - It can take up to 14 days from receipt of your credit for prior learning application and supporting documents for us to assess your application.